Inazuma (Genshin Impact): Scenes and gameplay

-Inazuma's overall design drew inspiration from Edo period Japan.
+Inazuma's overall design drew inspiration from Edo Japan.
 The game included traditional Japanese cultural elements like shoguns, samurai and ninjas.
 The religious sites in Inazuma are similar to Shinto shrines.
 The design of the Grand Narukami Shrine was influenced by Fushimi Inari-taisha in Kyoto, and there are a large number of torii gates on the approach to the shrine.
 The design of the Sacred Sakura inside the shrine is derived in part from the belief in himorogi (神籬).
 In addition, the castle structure of some buildings shares similarities with the design of tenshu.
 Concepts used in Inazuma can also be found in similar prototypes in real-life Japanese history; examples of this include the Sakoku Decree and the Kanjou Commission, both of which were derived from Japanese isolationism.
 Some story backgrounds also refer to bake-danuki and other forms of yokai.
 The lead scene artist shared during the preview livestream that Inazuma's rocky terrain was modeled after the stratified layers of Byōbugaura, with alternating horizontal stripes and interlaced lines to express the influence of the thunder element on the terrain of Inazuma.

 The design of the subterranean region of Enkanomiya was inspired by Ancient Greece.
 During the preview livestream, level designers Xuezige and Yiyi shared that the core theme of Enkanomiya's design is to provoke a sense of "solitary exploration".
 The development team aimed to evoke player emotions through strong spatial contrasts in this area, while the art design sought to convey a sense of mystery and "the desolation of ancient ruins."
 Enkanomiya also introduced a new mechanic called the "Day-Night Cycle" which significantly affects its gameplay and quest design.
 This feature allows players to switch between day and night within Enkanomiya, altering the environment and enabling puzzle-solving depending on the time.

 Music

 The music for Inazuma was performed by the Tokyo Philharmonic Orchestra in collaboration with Japanese traditional musical artists.
 The soundtrack blends traditional Japanese music with orchestral arrangements, written using traditional Japanese modes and incorporating instruments like the koto, shakuhachi, shamisen, and taiko drums.

-The music development was led by Sony Music Entertainment Japan, with the game's music composer Chen Zhiyi serving remotely as the main composer due to the COVID-19 pandemic.
+The music development was led by Sony Music Entertainment Japan, with the game's music composer Yu-Peng Chen serving remotely as the main composer due to the COVID-19 pandemic.
 Chen said that the music production for Inazuma was very difficult.
 During the recording stage, frequent adjustments were required, such as fine-tuning measures or even removing an instrument entirely.
 It also took extensive experimentation to balance the distinct styles of various instruments.
 Ultimately, recording all of Inazuma's music took about a month and a half, while the entire process, including preparation, lasted nearly four months.